astonedf/D3/README.md

 - `Armor`
 - `Magic Resistance` (often shortened to MR or here Magic Resist)
 - `Health Regeneration` (HP Regen)
-- `Mana Regeneration`
+- `Mana Regeneration` (MP Regen)

 Explained in detail here: [Fandom](https://leagueoflegends.fandom.com/wiki/Champion_statistic)

 There are many other base stats as well (`Movement Speed` for example) but they do not increase with levels and therefore I decided not to compare them.
-The raw data (csv) only gives the base stat: `100 health points` for example and the stat per level `10 health points per level` so the value for each level was calculated with a function (statPerLevel()) giving the stat value for each level.
+The raw data (csv) only gives the base stat: `100 health points` for example and the stat per level `10 health points per level` so the value for each level was calculated with a function (`statPerLevel()`) giving the stat value for each level.

 ## Interface